 There are advantages and disadvantages to using CBD isolate.
 First, you’ll notice that the price for CBD isolate is typically significantly lower than the prices for full-spectrum and broad-spectrum strains.
 It’s priced lower for a reason: It’s in much lower demand and does not offer as many promising results as other strains.

 CBD isolate is also great for those who are sensitive to other cannabinoids found in the hemp plant.
-For some, pure cannabidiol is all that’s needed to help what ails them, and they don’t need a more expensive and complex CBD strain.
+For some, pure cannabidiol is all they need, and they don’t need a more expensive and complex CBD strain.

 Many people also prefer isolate because it contains no traceable amounts of THC.
 Because of the psychoactive nature of THC, some are nervous about purchasing a CBD strain that contains 0.3 percent THC or less, even though this THC content won’t cause any psychoactive effects.